MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPCompanyApp.md

 ```

 ### -OutlineIconPath
-The path to the outline icon (32x32 px)
+The path to the outline icon (32x32 px).

 ```yaml
 Type: String